Train to Busan: Plot

-The group encounters Yon-suk, who is on the verge of turning and desperately begging for help.
-Seok-woo manages to push him off but is bitten in the process.
-He puts Su-an and Seong-kyeong inside the engine room, teaches Seong-kyeong how to operate the train, and says a final farewell to Su-an.
-In his last moments before turning, he reminisces Su-an's birth before throwing himself off the locomotive.
+Seok-woo, Su-an, and Seong-kyeong board the new train, only to find an infected Yon-suk, who desperately begs them for help before turning into a zombie.
+Seok-woo fights and manages to throw him off the train, but his hand is bitten during the tussle.
+In his last moments of consciousness, he puts Su-an and Seong-kyeong inside the engine room, tells Seong-kyeong how to drive the train, and says goodbye to Su-an.
+Before succumbing to the infection, he runs to the back of the train and reminisces about Su-an's birth before throwing himself off.